Unfortunately, Matt has had some less-than-stellar experiences on dating apps. He’s been the subject of discrimination, primarily because of his race.

 One of the biggest mistakes I see people make is relying on just online dating to meet someone.
 If that platform was to go away or not deliver results, it makes your chances of finding a partner virtually non-existent.

 To really optimize your chances, you should also be meeting potentials offline.
 This will make you less dependent on online platforms, giving you higher long-term self-esteem, more options, and a less anxious approach to dating overall.
 Scared to go out and interact with people you’re interested in?
-There are many ways to learn how to meet someone in-person.
+There are many ways to learn how to meet someone in person.

-- Look for the platform that gives you the best experience in your search for a partner.
 Just because “everyone is on that app” doesn’t mean you need to be there too.
 In my experience, my clients have found success finding their significant other in smaller, more focused apps than the bigger ones.
 Their success was based on where they were having the most interactions.
 Remember, there are dating apps for all types of people.
 Where you’re discriminated against in one app, you are a total catch in another.
 Be patient in finding the app that works for you.

-- Preferences vs. Discrimination.
 It’s important to know the difference.
 Unfortunately, when someone is selecting preferences/checking boxes on their dating profile, it can feel more like discrimination for someone on the receiving end.
 But remember, people are selecting their “ideal” person which, almost always, narrows down the field to an incredibly small percentage.
 Dating apps give you the perception the “ideal” person is actually in there, and then your actions reflect that mentality.
 What inevitably happens is your “hyper-scrutiny” can lead to poor results online.

-- It’s not personal, it’s dating.
 People are selecting their preferences, and I would encourage you to not let that deter you if you’re interested in that person.
 Preferences are not always a reflection of reality.
 What you select on a dating app may not be what you end up ultimately attracted to in person.

 When my wife dated online, she never interacted with men who were younger than her… but when I showed up, it changed everything.
 I’m nearly 4 years younger than her and we’ve been together for nearly 11 years!
-So again, don’t take it personal and don’t let someone’s surface preferences deter you from pursuing them!
+So again, don’t take it personally and don’t let someone’s surface preferences deter you from pursuing them!

 Navigating dating is an emotional process but if you keep at it, you’ll eventually find the one who loves ALL of you.
 They’re out there so have fun on your journey to meeting them!